theblackcat102/django-celery-progress/README.md

 Static files for this package may need to transfer to your static sources as well.

+## TODO:
+1. test package for django 1.8 1.9 1.10 version (please post an issue if you tested the package in any of the newer django version)

 ### shout out to [Rob](https://github.com/robgolding) for creating this package.